 Notes on the completing the major requirements

 Lower division courses may be completed in any order.
 Anthropology 1 is offered only in spring and summer.
 Anthropology 2 and 3 are offered during both Fall and Spring, and usually during the summer.

-Anthro 114 must be completed by the junior year.
-It should normally not be attempted before the junior year.
+Anthro 114 should be completed in the junior year.

 Courses taken to satisfy the Area or Method requirement simultaneously satisfy one of the 9 required upper division courses.
 Examples:

 - Anthropology 189A will satisfy both the Area requirement and one of the 5 electives

 - Anthropology 132A will satisfy both the Methods and the Archaeology Core.

 All courses taken to satisfy the major requirements must be taken on a letter-graded basis.